US STOCKS-Wall St set to open higher on final trading day of 2017

 Dec 29 (Reuters) - U.S. stocks were poised to open on a bright note on the final trading day of 2017, wrapping up a year in which major Wall Street indexes recorded their best performance since 2013.

-Strengthening global economy, solid corporate earnings and low interest rates have helped the benchmark S&P 500 lock in 20 percent gains for the year, while feeding into a nine-year old rally in global stocks.
+Investors were treated to bumper gains in the year, with strengthening global economy, solid corporate earnings and low interest rates fueling the nine-year old rally in global stocks.

 The market has shown surprising strength despite tensions in North Korea and political upheavals in Washington.
 The S&P 500 has closed below 1 percent only four times this year.